elfie42/fracking-research/README.md

 # fracking-research
- Home for data, code, and other information from my DA senior capstone project.
+ Home for data, code, and other information related to my DA senior capstone project.

 # Introduction
 ### author: Phoebe Martin